bayan-97/data-structures-and-algorithms/challanges/javascript/Data-Structures/README.md

 -  insert after a node in the middle of the linked list

 -  insert a node after the last node of the linked list

-TEST (A)
+## TEST c

+Linked List end method
+    ✓ Where k is greater than the length of the linked list ✓ Where k and the length of the list are the same ✓  Where k is not a positive integer
+    ✓  Where the linked list is of a size 1
+    ✓ where k is not at the end, but somewhere in the middle of the linked list TEST (A)

 ![](/challanges/assets/Capturecode5test.PNG)